Decimomannu: History

+Decimomannu was part of the Kingdom of Sardinia in the Spanish Empire until 1708, when, together with the whole Sardinia, came under Piedmontese rule in 1720.

 On December 18, 2020, it was announced the institution of the International Flight Training School within the local military airport.
 It is a long-term collaboration between the Italian Air Force and Finmeccanica to train military pilots on modern flight simulators.

 Geography

 Decimomannu borders the municipalities of Assemini, Decimoputzu, San Sperate, Siliqua, Uta, Villasor, and Villaspeciosa.
 It is served by a railway station connecting it to Iglesias, Golfo Aranci, and Cagliari.

 Climate

 The climate is hot-summer Mediterranean (Köppen: Csa), similar to the rest of the south-central coast of Italy.